abadcafe/nginx-upstream-serverlist/README.md

 The `url` argument specified where to request.
 It must be a HTTP URL, other protocol is not supported yet.

-The `conf_dump_dir` specified where responsed valid serverlists dump to.
+The `conf_dump_dir` argument specified where responsed valid serverlists dump to.
 If `conf_dump_dir` is a relative path, it relative to nginx config directory.
 One can include dumped serverlist file in `upstream block` to ensure upstream has most recent `server` directives even after nginx restarted, to recover from serverlist service unavailable.
 Like blow:

 <pre>
 http {